sil-car/squeeze-vid/README.md

 # normalize-vid

-A script for outputting videos with a standarized framerate and size appropriate for downloading in CAR and projecting on the wall.
+A script for outputting videos with a standardized framerate and size appropriate for downloading in CAR and projecting on the wall.

 ### Usage
 ```shell